Video Game Emulators

 Here you will find all the best video game emulators for every common OS & device!

-Star New to emulation on Android?
-In my emulation help site, I have a general Android emulators guide and a tutorial for RetroArch (the top multi-system emulator).
+New to emulation on Android?
+In my emulation help site, I have a general Android emulators guide.
+Also, I have specific tutorials for RetroArch (the top multi-system emulator) and DuckStation (the top PS1 emulator).

 I don't like it any more than you do that many video game emulators in the Android Play Store have ads or require you to pay.
 For this page, the status of whether an emulator is free or not is highlighted in “Availability”.
 If an emulator does require payment or have ads (and you're opposed to that), I point out an alternative either below it or in the description.
 Keep in mind that the pay emulators I do recommend are worth it and better than the free ones.
 I just want to make sure I present you with all the options so you can decide what's best for you.